gvwilson/sensibleadventures/cloudherd/cloudherd.md

 the forest to die, Grappa Gas shot back.
 Pilots and saints, what would their own kin say when they got back from up the mountain?

-The argument swirled and churned across the cobblestones.
+The argument swirled and churned across the cobblestones, punctuated by soft bings and bongs from the windchimes that hung from the eaves of every house.
 Little whirlpools of disagreement came together, spun about, and flew apart as people overheard neighbors they disagreed with, or turned around to agree with something they had overheard and were sucked into yet another "what if?"

 "This is going to go on forever," Noxy said sourly.
 "They're all going to do whatever my *amma* want to do in the end---why don't they just get on with it?"